The Best Snake Plant Locations for Feng Shui and Optimal Care

 This houseplant’s native range is the sub-tropical parts of Asia and Africa.
 While it doesn’t need the high temperatures and humidity of many other popular houseplants, it does prefer to stay in stable conditions regardless of the specific temperature range.

 What’s more, Snake plants often grow in obscured areas with little rain exposure in the wild, so they can generally handle minimal watering and not much light.
-It will also do well with higher levels of light and high humidity, as long as it is not watered too often.
+It will also do well with higher levels of light and high humidity as long as it is not watered too often.
 The Snake plant is a type of succulent which means it can store the water it needs internally rather than constantly watering.
+Under optimal growing conditions, snake plants can live for 20 years or more.

 Snake Plants and Feng Shui